egmontmika/egmontmika.com/content/blog/what-do-you-stand-up-for.md

 draft = "true"
 +++

-You know exactly what would be right.

-You know what needs to be done in order to turn the situation.
-And you could do it.
+You know exactly what would be the right thing to do now.
+To change someone's situation to the better.
+To help, encourage, get involved.
+To do good.

 Yet, you hesitate.